 In the year ended December 31, 2021, we invested in a cell of a protected cell company, or the protected cell, as part of our directors' and officers' liability risk financing strategy.
 Based on our control and the structure of the protected cell, we concluded that Jazz is the primary beneficiary of the protected cell and is required to consolidate the protected cell.
-The insurance premium payable to the protected cell for the year ended December 31, 2021 and the protected cell's assets and liabilities as of December 31, 2021 were immaterial.
+The insurance premium payable to the protected cell for the years ended December 31, 2022 and 2021 and the protected cell's assets and liabilities as of December 31, 2022 and 2021 were immaterial.